-In addition to emotional devastation, you and your family may also face overwhelming pressure brought on by medical bills, funeral expenses, and the loss of your loved one’s financial support.
+The sudden loss of a loved one can leave you and your family with emotional devastation, as well as overwhelming pressure from medical bills, funeral expenses, and the loss of your loved one’s financial support.
 This is a chaotic, challenging, and confusing time for the surviving family.
 Serious legal mistakes can be made during this time of tragedy.

 You do not have to face these challenges alone.
-The Sevenish Law Firm can help.
-If another person’s negligent or otherwise wrongful conduct caused the death of your loved one in Indianapolis, our attorneys can pursue a wrongful death claim on your behalf.
-While you focus on getting through this difficult time in your life, we will focus on seeking answers about your loved one’s death and the compensation you deserve.
+Sevenish Law Firm, P.C. can help.
+If another person’s negligent or intentional conduct caused the death of your loved one in Indianapolis, our attorneys can pursue a wrongful death claim or lawsuit.

-Indianapolis is subject to several state statutes meant to deal with wrongful deaths.
-Indiana Civil Law and Procedure 34-23-1-2 allows only the personal representative of the deceased to serve as a plaintiff in these lawsuits.
+Indianapolis is subject to several state statutes that deal with wrongful deaths.
+IC §34-23-1-2 allows only the personal representative of the deceased to serve as a plaintiff in these lawsuits.

-This personal representative may be named in a will, or will be appointed by the court if no will exists.
+This personal representative may be named in a will or will be appointed by the court if no will exists.
 If the personal representative secures a settlement, they will then distribute it among the qualifying family members.

 In addition, the lawsuit itself is limited in terms of the type and amount of damages that may be awarded.
 The law mandates that the plaintiff cannot recover damages for a person’s grief, lost future earning potential, or award compensation meant to punish the defendant.
 However, they may recover compensation for: